Jaisocx-Tools/TypescriptEnvironment/README.md

    where NodeJS is installed,
    along with flat http and secured https endpoints examples, and the Express http endpoint example for coding backend tasks in JavaScript or TypeScript both.
-   The thing is, for Typescript Node docker service is needed first.
+   The thing is, for coding in Typescript, the Node docker service is needed first.
-   The ts docker service allows work with http in browser having instlled just one single docker service.
+   And after having installed NodeJS in the `ts` docker service, You have `node_modules` InetSites servers with InetSites Server Express framework for backend scripting in NodeJS.

 3. Nevertheless, I've tested dockerized Jaisocx https endpoint, it has worked.
    On Your demand, Jaisocx docker service costs 200MB Java install in JDK Docker image and several MB Jaisocx install.